Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Convergence Analysis

-\begin{theorem} Let Assumptions~\ref{assump:smooth} and \ref{assump:h} hold, and a constant learning rate $\alpha^{(k)} = \alpha^{(0)}/{\sqrt{K+1}}$ be employed where $K$ is the maximum number of iterations that \texttt{StyleDDG} will run.
-Then, for general non-convex loss model, we have
+\begin{theorem} Let Assumptions~\ref{assump:smooth} and \ref{assump:h} hold, and a constant learning rate $\alpha^{(k)} = \alpha^{(0)}/{\sqrt{K+1}}$ be employed where $K$ is the maximum number of iterations that \textsc{StyleDDG} will run for.
+Then, for a general non-convex loss function, we have